celo-org/celo-monorepo/packages/docs/validator-guide/attestation-service.md

 ## Installation

+Where necessary, the instructions will differentiate between pre-v1.3.0 (Celo full node for key management) and v1.3.0+ (recommended use of keystore files for key management).
 This section uses several environment variables defined during the validator setup.
 You'll need to export `CELO_IMAGE` and `CELO_VALIDATOR_RG_ADDRESS` on this machine.

 Setting up an Attestation Service first requires an [Attestation Signer key](key-management/detailed.md#authorized-attestation-signers) to be registered (Similar to Validator and Vote signer keys).
 For that let's start our node on the Attestations machine (keep track of the password you use for this account):